flemay/envvars/README.md

 # validate the declaration file if it contains errors
 $ envvars validate

-# ensure the environment variables comply with the declaration file
+# ensure the environment variables comply with the declaration file.
+The declaration file is also validated.
 $ envvars ensure
 # Error: environment variable ECHO is not defined
 # set ECHO with empty value